 \subsection{Symbol invariant of partitions}

-In \cite{Shou-sc}, we proposed equivalent definitions of symbol for the partitions in the $C_n$ and $D_n$ theories which are consistent with that for the $B_n$ theory as much as possible. \begin{Def} The symbol of a partition in the $B_n $, $ C_n$, and $D_n$ theories. \begin{itemize} \item For the $B_n$ theory: firstly, we add $l-k$ to the $k$th part of the partition.
-Next we arrange the odd parts of the sequence $l-k+\lambda_k$ and the even parts in an increasing sequence $2f_i+1$ and in an increasing sequence $2g_i$, respectively.
-Then we calculate the terms
+In \cite{Shou-sc}, we proposed equivalent definitions of symbols for the partitions in the $C_n$ and $D_n$ theories, which are consistent with that in the $B_n$ theory as much as possible. \begin{Def} \cite{Shou-sc} \begin{itemize} \item Symbol of a partition $\lambda$ in the $B_n$ theory: firstly add $l-k$ to the $k$th part of the partition $\lambda$.
+Then arrange the odd parts and the even parts of the sequence $l-k+\lambda_k$ in increasing sequences $2f_i+1$ and $2g_i$, respectively.
+Next calculate the terms